Go to top of page

 The festival has:

-• a schools program, where students take part in events and performances through their school
+• a schools program, where students take part in events and performances through their school.
+The schools program is complimented with teacher resources and professional learning.

 When and where